snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 - `geo_lattitude`
 - `geo_longitude`

 When all the data points are grouped by the entity they refer to, it quickly becomes apparent that their names might be confusing and misleading.
 Whenever possible, we've always made an effort to keep the Snowplow terminology accurate but close to popular usage.
 We have been more successful on some occasions than others.
-It's important to keep in mind that, eg the 'user' in `useragent` is not a person, but a machine; and this data point refers to a Device, not a User, in our taxonomy.
+It's important to keep in mind that, e.g. the 'user' in `useragent` is not a person, but a machine; and this data point refers to a Device, not a User, in our taxonomy.

 Another thing that becomes apparent almost immediately is that while some identifiers can pinpoint a specific instance of an entity on their own, others can only do so when combined.
 For example, an Android IDFA refers to a unique instance of the Device entity.
 But none of the identifiers for the Network entity can properly identify a network instance on its own: all three must be combined.